-442. The SPER Team should analyse whether the expenditure is comprehensive, in the sense that the budget provides a full and complete picture of all of the following:

-- Sources of revenues by ministries, districts, local governments, autonomous and semi-autonomous agencies and any other government controlled agency or program/activity. - b.
+- 464. The SPER Team should analyse whether the expenditure is comprehensive, in the sense that the budget provides a full and complete picture of the following: - a.
+Sources of revenues by ministries, districts, local governments, autonomous and semi-autonomous agencies and any other government controlled agency or program/activity. - b.
 Categories of expenditures by ministries, districts, local governments, autonomous and semi-autonomous agencies and any other government controlled agency. - c.
 The role of user fees, profits, grants, and other non-tax revenue.